letruong272/thememove-docs/andree/docs/apply-patch.md

 > You have to [activate your license key](theme-ls.md) before applying patches.

 **Step 1:** Navigate to **ThemeMove Core > Update**, there you’ll find the ThemeMove Patcher box.
-All available patches for the theme will be listed and have a patch number, a tag for the product it’s for, description, and a status stating whether it has been applied or not.
+All available patches for the theme will be listed and have a patch number, a tag for the portfolio it’s for, description, and a status stating whether it has been applied or not.

 ![Apply Patch](images/patches.png)